 With these immortal words from FOR A FEW DOLLARS MORE (for my money, the best of the DOLLARS trilogy), the film BIG TITS ZOMBIE (aka THE BIG TITS DRAGON, original title KYONYÛ DORAGON: ONSEN ZONBI VS SUTORIPPÂ 5) begins.
 The film follows stripper Lena Jodo (Japanese adult actress Sora Aoi) as she returns home from Mexico.
 She takes a brief dancing gig in a rundown strip club in a mostly-deserted suburb.
 With little to do, she and her fellow dancers — Ginko, Maria, Nene, and Darna — mostly squabble and lay around.
 A stray draft leads them to a hidden door in their dressing room, which they soon discover leads to the club’s basement.
 And what just happens to be stored in this basement?
 Why, a copy of the Book of the Dead, of course!

-Reading aloud from the Book of the Dead results in all Hell breaking loose as the dead rise from their graves, hungry for the flesh of the living.
-Now it’s up to Lena and her friends to arm themselves in any way possible — chainsaws, katanas, lengths of pipe, etc.…Continue Reading
+Reading aloud from the Book of the Dead results in all Hell breaking loose as the dead rise from their graves, hungry for the flesh of the living. …Continue Reading

 With every horrendous story we post at D’D, the usual exclamations of disgust permeate the attached comments section, as well as several descriptive ways revenge should be doled out upon the accused.
 Such fantasies have been explored in movies forever, with most told in a DEATH WISH fashion: the audience rooting for the hero as he or she puts one bullet after another into a never-ending stream of deserving baddies.
 But there have been a few revenge films over the last few years that touch on the actual morality of revenge, pondering the notion that maybe revenge isn’t a dish best prepared at any temperature, and even if it’s deemed justified, what price is paid by the person who serves it?